The Layoff Guide

 Am I Eligible for Unemployment in Minnesota?

-You must have earned at least $3,575 in your base period.
+You must have earned at least $3,900 in your base period (approximately 5.3% of the state average annual wage).

-To qualify for unemployment benefits in Minnesota, you must meet these requirements:
+To qualify for unemployment benefits in Minnesota, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit uimn.org to file online